End Shortening Lacing

 Instead of trying to hide a single diagonal, this alternative makes a feature out of a single crossover, similar to the look of Roman Lacing.
 This crossover can be placed at either the top or bottom of the lacing, but unlike the above "One Diagonal" variation, it cannot be placed in the middle of the lacing.

 Like a squashed version of the above "One Crossover" variation, both ends run straight across one pair of eyelets and feed a second time through the opposite eyelets.
 Near the top, it's less noticeable due to the loops and loose ends.
-Near the bottom, any difficulty with tightening this section is not so noticeable as the shoe doesn't need to open wide at that point.
+Near the bottom, any difficulty with tightening or loosening this section is not so noticeable as the shoe doesn't need to open wide at that point.